 Elders shall serve as equals sharing in all responsibilities of governance and spiritual leadership.
+The Speaker shall be first among equals and serve as the spokesperson and may assign representative duties.

-Each elder shall serve as a voting member of at least one East Central Ontario Regional Council Team as assigned and agreed to by the Assembly of Elders.
+Each elder may serve as a corresponding member to one East Central Ontario Regional Council Team as assigned and agreed to by the Council Elders.

-As a Team Member the Elder shall:
+As a Council Elder Member, the Elder shall:

-- Share the responsibility of holding before the Regional Team the overall vision and mandate as given by the East Central Ontario Regional Council and Assembly of Elders; - Provide a conduit of information to and from the Regional Team; - Represent the Regional Team, its needs and recommendations, to the Assembly of Elders.
+- Share the responsibility of holding before the Regional Leadership Teams the overall vision and mandate as given by the East Central Ontario Regional Council and Council Elders. - Provide a conduit of information to and from the Regional Team. - Represent the Regional Team, its needs and recommendations, to the Council Elders.